HowMuchDoINeed.co logo

 How to measure electrical cable size UK?

 Strip a small section of insulation (if safe), measure the copper core diameter with a vernier caliper, and calculate the area in mm².
-Alternatively, use a Cable Size Calculator if you know the circuit details.
+Alternatively, use a Cable Size Calculator if you already know the circuit details.

 How to identify electrical cable sizes UK?